 In collaboration with NICE Labs, which studies insect-flower interactions and chemical ecology, ‘Faux Flora’ incorporates three essential traits that transform an inorganic object into a ‘flower-like’ object for pollinators: a sweet scent, a reflective surface, and radial symmetry.

-The models have been printed using SLA resin printing.
-This material is naturally fluorescent.
-An essential oil mix designed using statistical modelling, formulated to attract insects and remain stable in polluted air has been added to the resin beofre printing.
+The models have been printed using SLA resin printing which has an inherent fluorescence that insects can detect.
+An essential oil mix designed using statistical modelling, formulated to attract insects and remain stable in polluted air has been added to the resin before printing.

 By providing visual and olfactory beacons, ‘Faux Flora’ directs insects to real flower nectar, helping to regulate natural ecosystems and supporting biodiversity.
 This project explores ‘flower-ness’ from the perspective of an insect and proposes urban infrastructure for more than humans.